Death of the Author by Nnedi Okorafor

+Occasionally I'll read a book whose ending completely alters the nature of the story that preceded it, and which as a result requires that I fundamentally rethink my opinion of how that story functions.
 While this is almost always a good thing (since it means that I have a ton to think about when it comes to discussing that novel), it also makes writing a review of that book difficult.
-My ultimate opinion of the novel revolves, in the end, around events that only become apparent at the book's conclusion, and so I can't really discuss that dimension of the story without destroying the story's effect for future readers.
-Basically, I can't talk about the book without talking about its ending, but I can't talk about the ending without spoiling what I feel is the entire point of the book.
+Because my opinion of the novel revolves around events that only become apparent at the book's conclusion, I can't really discuss what I feel is the most important dimension of that story without destroying the effect for future readers.

 Plot Summary of Death of the Author

 It's in this context that Zelu experiences two catastrophic career setbacks at almost the exact same moment.
-First, while attending the wedding of a sibling, she receives a call from the Dean's office of the college in which she works.
-Having recently been placed under investigation after she verbally attacked the work of a white student whom she regarded as overly entitled and pretentious, Zelu is told during this call that she has been summarily fired from the teaching position which had previously granted her a small semblance of financial freedom.
+First, while attending the wedding of one of her siblings, she receives a call from the Dean's office of the college in which she works.
+Having recently been placed under investigation after she verbally attacked the work of a white creative writing student whom she had regarded as overly entitled and pretentious, Zelu is told during this call that she has been summarily fired from the teaching position which had previously granted her a small semblance of financial freedom.
+Second, shortly after Zelu receives this news, she also receives an email from the literary agent with whom she has recently been in contact, and learns that the dense and meandering academic novel she has been working on has been rejected by every single one of the publishers to whom it was marketed.
+As a result, Zelu confronts the personal realization that it's unlikely this story will ever see commercial release, with the past ten years that she's spent writing this book culminating in what Zelu herself regards as a total waste of her time.

 Plot Summary of Rusted Robots

 It's in this context that Ankara encounters a mysterious spider-like robot called Udide.
 After summoning Ankara to the cave in which they reside, Udide informs her of an impending catastrophe that threatens the continued existence of the Earth itself.
-Recently, a fleet of artificially intelligent space probes launched by humanity many centuries prior uncovered a method of traveling into the very center of the sun.
+Recently, a fleet of artificially intelligent space probes launched by humanity many centuries prior have uncovered a method of traveling into the very center of the sun.
 While there, these probes (whom Udide subsequently calls "Trippers") witnessed a form of natural beauty transcending all capacity for communication.
-Unfortunately this experience so twisted the minds of these artificial beings that they have begun working to bring the beauty of the sun's internal light to the Earth's surface--an act which will surely destroy the entire planet.
-Unless the many terrestrial factions of automated life can band together and form a unified resistance against this threat, the Trippers will reach the Earth in a little over one year, with every living creature subsequently doomed to be obliterated in a fiery death.
+Unfortunately this experience has so twisted the minds of these artificial beings that they have begun working to bring the beauty of the sun's internal light to the Earth's surface--an act which will surely destroy the entire planet.
+Unless the many factions of terrestrial automated life can band together and form a unified resistance against this threat, the Trippers will reach the Earth in a little over several years' time, with every living creature subsequently doomed to be obliterated in a fiery death.

-Entrusted with what she later refers to only as "Udide's Terrible Information," Ankara immediately sets out to spread word of the Trippers' impending attack.
+Entrusted with what she later refers to only as "the terrible information," Ankara sets out to spread word of the Trippers' impending attack.
 Yet in the process she becomes embroiled in a fraught battle being carried out between Humes like herself, and a faction of digital intelligences residing within humanity's decaying computer networks who call themselves "NoBodies."
-While Humes like Ankara are programmed to seek out works of art and narrative so that they can spend an eternity working as the automated scholars and historians for which they were originally designed, the NoBodies believe that it is only by erasing all evidence of human culture from existence that automated life can truly abandon its programming and fulfill its destiny.
+While Humes like Ankara spend their lives seeking out works of art and culture, the NoBodies believe that it is only by erasing all evidence of human civilization from existence that automated life can truly fulfill its destiny.
 Due to this innate philosophical disagreement, the NoBodies have begun working to violently eradicate the Humes from existence, with the Humes in turn soon setting themselves towards the parallel goal of destroying the NoBodies in a similar manner.

-All the while, as this war intensifies, the impending catastrophe embodied by the approaching Trippers grows ever closer, with Ankara watching in horror as both sides in the Hume-NoBody conflict fall prey to personal bigotries and grudges in a manner that proves, ironically, depressingly human.
+All the while, as this war intensifies, the impending catastrophe embodied by the approaching Trippers grows ever closer, with Ankara watching as both sides in the Hume-NoBody conflict fall prey to personal bigotries and grudges in a manner that proves, ironically, depressingly human.

 Main Review